The Livet Path (Walk 3)

 From Allanreid car park turn right, cross the road bridge and continue past a memorial cairn onto the farm track.
 After a short distance, take the right hand fork and head towards the footbridge over the River Livet (from the Gaelic – liobh ait meaning ‘smooth flowing one’).
 Do not cross the bridge, but turn left and stay on the north bank of the river, following the track.
 The trail leaves the river passing through trees, before emerging into a field.
 Keep on the rough track following the fence line through the field before crossing a boardwalk over a small ford and rejoining the River Livet at the footbridge near Inverblye.
 Cross the bridge and follow the track through a gate.

 Continue along the well defined track on the south bank of the Livet for about 1.5km until the path meets another gate.
 This section alongside the river, through fairly remote and exposed in bad weather is one of the most enjoyable on the estate.
-Cross the stile at the gate and turn right leaving the main track.
+Turn right at the pedestrian gate leaving the main track.
 (The main track continues eastwards to the Suie and the rights-of-way which continue through the Blackwater Forest to Cabrach and through Glen Suie to Glenfiddich).

 At the Blye water continue across the burn and along the farm track to a junction of tracks above Rhindhu.
 At this point a detour can be taken by turning left (south) and following the track and road to Chapeltown and the Scalan (see page 8).
 From the junction continue straight ahead into a field and along the track before turning sharp right staying alongside the fence line.
 Continue along the farm track past the cottages of Eskemore and Badievochel, heading towards the Bochel.